influxdata/influxdb/CONTRIBUTING.md

 If running multiple tests in parallel:

 * The output may be interleaved
-* Multiple tests may share the same server instance
+* Multiple tests may share the same server instance and thus the server logs may be captured in the output of a different test than the one that is failing.

 When debugging a failing test it is therefore recommended you run a single test, or disable parallel test execution